auxesis/visage/README.md

     $ gem bundle

-Amongst other things, this will pull in RubyRRDtool, which requires the rrdtool headers to build a C extension.
+Amongst other things, this will pull in Errand, which requires the rrdtool headers to build a C extension.
 On Debian/Ubuntu these are in the `librrd2-dev` package.

 Configuring